iliask75/MirkoMazzoleni.github.io/_posts/2016-08-06-game_of_tutfe.md

 ### Major deaths and captures rate

-The following plots shows how the major deaths and captures are spread across the battle succession across the years.
+The following plot shows how the major deaths and captures are spread across the battle succession across the years.
 The major number of them happen in the year $$299$$, were almost each battle generates a major death.
 In the year $$300$$, it seems that no more major characters die in battle, with only one of them captured.
 It can bee seen that the majority of deaths and captures happen in the *Riverlands* and in the *North*.
 From the graph emerges that the cumulated number of deaths is always higher than the cumulated number of captures, symptom that the soldiers prefer to kill rather than take prisoners.
 ![]({{ site.baseurl }}/assets/games_of_tufte/unnamed-chunk-39-1.svg)<!-- -->